utrejo18/1015-No-Brainers/README.md

 Team members can contribute by researching the inner workings and usages for a fully operational rasp pi wifi jammer, setting up and running programs to test our prototype, and keeping track of new developments as we approach a final product.

 ## Current Status
 Researching how to implement deauth attacks with raspberry pi and set up of software while we wait for all the parts to arrive.
+Currently documenting our though process and step-by-step instructions on setting up both the physical rasp pi and kali linux

 ## License
 MIT License